1 Part Course |

 • The importance of ensuring a clear link between the agreed pricing and the terms of the SPA

-• Case study – what can go wrong in a completion accounts process
+• Case study – completion accounts process

 • Case study – tracking the ticker in a locked box structure